Bachelor of Medical Imaging

 For more information on the Admission Criteria and Selection Policy visit The Guide.

-Applications are accepted from students who possess the skills and prerequisites required to complete the course, gain professional certification and practise safely.
+Applications are accepted from students who possess the skills and prerequisites required to complete the course, gain professional accreditation and practise safely.
 These are outlined in the Inherent Requirements document for the course.

 Credit for prior learning - general

 Credit for prior learning is not granted for this course.